aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/code-comparison-for-common-features-with-openxml/get-a-column-heading/_index.md

 {

-    //Instantiating a Workbook object
+    // Instantiating a Workbook object

     Workbook workbook = new Workbook(docName);

-    //Obtaining the reference of the worksheet by passing its Name
+    // Obtaining the reference of the worksheet by passing its name

     Worksheet worksheet = workbook.Worksheets[worksheetName];

-    //Removing value from cell
+    // Getting the cell

     Cell Cell = worksheet.Cells[cellName];

-    //Get First row of the column
+    // Get the first row of the column

     string ColumnHeadingName = CellsHelper.CellIndexToName(0, Cell.Column);

-    //return value of heading cell
+    // Return the value of the heading cell

     return worksheet.Cells[ColumnHeadingName].Value.ToString();